resourced/resourced-master/README.md

 The `.tar.gz` file provides you with a default config directory.
 In there, you will see the following files:

 * `general.toml` All default settings are defined in `general.toml`.

+* `hosts.toml` All settings related to storing hosts data.

 * `metrics.toml` All settings related to storing metrics data.